PostDoctoral Researcher

 The human brain is a complex system that is fascinating scientists since a long time.
 Its remarkable capabilities include classification of concepts, retrieval of memories and creative generation of new examples.
 At the same time, modern artificial neural networks are trained on large amounts of data to accomplish the same type of tasks with a considerable degree of precision.
 By contrast with biological systems, machines appear to be either significantly slow and energetically expensive to train, suggesting the need for a paradigmatic change in statistical learning.
 We evaluate a known training procedure for recurrent neural networks that can be split into a prior Hebbian learning phase (Learning) and a subsequent anti-Hebbian one (Unlearning).
 We are progressively proving that this unsupervised prescription is capable of performing classification, memorization and generation of examples with a high degree of efficacy while aligning with some modern biological theories of learning.

-I'm active in studying and divulgating issues relative to gender discrimination and inequalities in academia, especially in the STEM environment.
+I am interested in analysing and divulgating issues relative to gender discrimination and inequalities in academia, especially in the STEM environment.

 Here is a series of posters assembled with the Gender Balance Working Group of La Sapienza Physics Department, obtained from comic strips by Did This Really Happen?! and displayed at La Sapienza in Autumn 2023.